nijatkazimli/Mercatura/README.md

 <img alt="Profile context" src="demoImages/profilePhotoContext.png" width="400" /><br>

 ### Carts
-Here the user can create a new cart, see all the cart details, pay them, see items, or even delete.
+Here the user can create a new cart, see all the cart details, pay them, see items, or even delete.<br>
 <img alt="Carts page" src="demoImages/carts.png" width="700" /><br>

 #### Cart Items